dCache/dcache/docs/UserGuide/src/main/markdown/frontend.md

 paul@sprocket:~$
 ```

-Information about a channel may be obtained by a GET request against a
+Information about a specific channel may be obtained by a GET request
-channel endpoint.
-It is important to specify that the result should
-be JSON by specifying the `Accept` HTTP request header.
-This is to
-avoid the request being processed as an SSE request.
+against a channel endpoint.

+*Important*: clients also receive events from a channel by making a
+GET request.
+A request to receive SSE events must include the request
+header `Accept: text/event-stream`.
+Therefore, to avoid ambiguity, a
+query to discover a channel's metadata should include the `Accept:
+application/json` request header.

 ```console
 paul@sprocket:~$ curl -s -u paul -H 'Accept: application/json' \